Oliems/wg-pihole-docker/README.md

 - You need to copy the public key you have just created to your server.
 To do that use `scp yourkey.pub username@serverip:`.
 - In order to be able to connect to the server using your SSH key, you need to add it to the `authorized_keys` file using `cat yourkey.pub >> .ssh/authorized_keys`.
 You can then delete the public key from the server using `rm yourkey.pub`.
 - You then need to edit the content of the SSH daemon configuration using `sudo nano /etc/ssh/sshd_config`.
-- Here is an configuration example with some security hardening :
+- Here is an configuration example with some security hardening : [example-sshd_config]

 - You can find information about the different parameters in this file with `man sshd_config`.
 - Once you have made changes in the `sshd_config` file restart the daemon using `sudo systemctl restart sshd`.